shinderohitt/shinderohitt.github.io/content/blog/visualizing-universe-time-relativeness.md

         </table>
     </div>
     <p>
     Notice the last four rows in the second column.
 Last four events happen about one second!
+The reason this doesn't happen in the next two columns is because we are mapping all this time to bigger ranges.
+84,600 seconds in a day, ~2.2 million days in 6,206 years, and ~123 million seconds in 4 years.
     </p>
     <p>
         The pie charts below attempts to show these numbers, how much time was spent in doing what since the big bang.
 Everything after "primates" is pointing to a single dot.
 How does that make you feel?
 Does it help in any way put things in perspective?